pnnl/NATIG/README.md

-NOTE: The default docker container does not come with 5G enabled To enable 5G capabilities:
+NOTE: The default docker container does not come with 5G enabled

+To enable 5G capabilities:
 1. request access to https://gitlab.com/cttc-lena/nr
 2. clone the nr repo in the contrib folder of ns-3-dev folder
 3. checkout the branch labeled 5g-lena-v1.2.y
+4. return to the main ns-3-dev folder
+5. run ./make.sh

 ## Available configurations